Wife Of Kentucky Lawmaker Who Killed Himself Plans To Run For His Seat

 Since his death, his widow has given multiple interviews in which she criticizes the media, the Louisville Courier Journal reports:

-"'This city has lost a good man,' Rebecca Johnson told Chris Williams, an investigative reporter with WHAS 11.
+" 'This city has lost a good man,' Rebecca Johnson told Chris Williams, an investigative reporter with WHAS 11.
 'And just because he is not liberal, he's not a Democrat, he's not a certain religion, he's not a certain race, he's been attacked.
 He's been attacked for his faith.
-And that's a shame.'
+And that's a shame.' ...

 "Williams ended the interview by asking why she was talking to the media.

-"'Because I'm just upset that the direction that our country has taken, that good men are being destroyed over political gain,' Johnson said.
+" 'Because I'm just upset that the direction that our country has taken, that good men are being destroyed over political gain,' Johnson said.
 'Is it really worth it?
 Is there really anybody good enough anymore?
 Is anybody good enough to do anything?
 My God.
 You can't turn on the TV without seeing someone being attacked for sexual harassment.
 Last year, it was prejudice.
 This year, the thing that's in is sexual harassment.
 I'm wondering what it's going to be next year.
 It's ridiculous.
 Why can't we get along, why can't we let people do their job?
-Are we so greedy and selfish that we have to destroy one another?'"
+Are we so greedy and selfish that we have to destroy one another?' "

 The Kentucky Center for Investigative Reporting is an initiative of Louisville Public Media, which operates three NPR member stations.
 The president of Louisville Public Media, Michael Skoler, said in a statement that everyone at the organization was deeply saddened to learn of Johnson's death.